opensearch-project/documentation-website/_benchmark/reference/workloads/test-procedures.md

 If your workload only defines one benchmarking scenario specify the schedule on top-level.
 Use the challenge element if you want to specify additional properties like a name or a description.
 You can think of a challenge as a benchmarking scenario.
 If you have multiple challenges, you can define an array of challenges.

-This section contains one or more challenges which describe the benchmark scenarios for this data set.
-A challenge can reference all operations that are defined in the operations section.
+This section contains one or more test procedures which describe the benchmark scenarios for this data set.
+A test procedure can reference all operations that are defined in the operations section.

 Parameter | Required | Type | Description
 :--- | :--- | :--- | :---